teqnology/alfresco-login-reset-share/src/main/amp/web/licenses/README-licenses.txt

-This folder (root in the AMP) gets mapped automagically in WEB-INF/licenses by the MMT or the alfresco-maven-plugin
+This folder (root in the AMP) gets mapped automatically in WEB-INF/licenses by the MMT or the alfresco-maven-plugin